smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 > 🚧 Security Considerations
 >
-> If your contract could have multiple VRF requests in flight simultaneously, you must ensure that the order in which the VRF responses arrive cannot be used to manipulate your contract's user-significant behavior.
+> Be sure to look your contract over with [these security considerations](../vrf-security-considerations/) in mind!

 >❗️ Remember to fund your contract with LINK!
 >